 If you use

-regions in your work, please
+regions in your work, please cite the

 Working with sub-national statistics has many benefits.
 In policymaking or in social sciences, it is a common practice to compare national statistics, which can be hugely misleading.
 The United States of America, the Federal Republic of Germany, Slovakia and Luxembourg are all countries, but they differ vastly in size and social homogeneity.
 Comparing Slovakia and Luxembourg to the federal states or even regions within Germany, or the states of Germany and the United States can provide more adequate insights.
 Statistically, the similarity of the aggregation level and high number of observations can allow more precise control of model parameters and errors.